About JAC website multilingualization

 The way of working in Japan is different from other countries, and there are strict rules.
 It is difficult to remember the rules, but thanks to them you can work safely.
 Pensions and allowances are also good, and the working environment is also good.

-Japanese people are polite, not only at work but also when I go shopping at a supermarket, the store clerks will greet me with "Good morning" and "Hello."
-I want to work in Japan for a long time, so I worked hard and got a first-class technician license.
-One day I would like to become independent and run my own company in this country.
+Japan people are polite, and not only at work, but also when you go shopping at a supermarket, the store clerk will say "good morning" and "hello".
+I wanted to work in such a Japan for a long time, so I did my best and obtained a first-class Certificed Skilled Worker.
+I would like to run my own company in this country someday.

 Yui has honed her skills and is now recognized by her seniors.